 - In "Grey Hairs and Growing Pains", Lady Jaye gets turned into a child, and in a fight she's forced to drop her pants because they are now too long to run in (strangely, the two guys who got turned into children didn't have this problem).
 Afterwards, she uses her now over-sized shirt and jacket like a dress.
 Leads to a Crowning Moment of Funny when she gets turned back to normal and awkwardly covers her panties with her hands.

 - In "In The Presence of Mine Enemies", a monster grabs Slipstream's foot, but his boot comes off.

-- Proving that COBRA members aren't always dumb, during the five-part series where Dr. Mindbender created Serpentor, Zarana (that would be Zartan's sister, in case you didn't know) broke into a tomb to steal the DNA from a mummy, only to fall into a temple trap that grabbed her foot with a stone vise, then triggered a Descending Ceiling that threatened to crush her.
-She eventually slipped her foot out of her boot to free herself and escaped.
+- Proving that COBRA members aren't always dumb, during the five-part series where Dr. Mindbender created Serpentor, Zarana (that would be Zartan's sister, in case you didn't know) breaks into a tomb to steal the DNA from a mummy, only to fall into a temple trap that grabs her foot with a stone vise, then triggers a Descending Ceiling that threatens to crush her.
+She eventually slips her foot out of her boot to free herself and escape.

 - In Gargoyles, during MacBeth's introduction episode, Goliath lifts him up by his coat.
 MacBeth slips out of it and jets under Goliath's legs, who rips his coat apart before chasing him.